-Cattie: this is a guest post by Megan Ayrault, who is an animal bodywork practitioner and teacher.
+Cattie: this is a guest post by Megan Ayrault of The Power of Touch for Animals, who is an animal bodywork practitioner and teacher.
 Megan has been practicing for over 15 years, and recently started a mentorship program for other practitioners.
-The program is only open for new members during certain times of the year, and right now, registration is open until August 19.

 In the interest of full disclosure, I will tell you that the links in this post are affiliate links, but as you know, I never link to a product or service I don’t use or wholeheartedly recommend, and I really wish a program like this had been around when I was practicing, especially when I was starting out.
 You can’t beat learning from others who are doing exactly what you want to do, and Megan has created a fantastic resource for animal health practitioners here.
 But I’ll let her tell you about it: